Mclmadden/NGC1333IRAS4/Week 3.md

 Gaussian fit errors are all drastically off most likely because the fitter thinks the data noise is greater than it actually is

-Used Doppler Equation to calculate the velocity offsets of the two side transitions in `CH3OH_line8`
+Used Doppler Equation to calculate the velocity offsets of the two side transitions in `CH3OH_line8` and the reciprocal of variance, w

 Plot of `CH3OH_line8` with Gaussian fit over center peak (look at those standard deviations!):
 ![plot_CH3OH_line8](https://user-images.githubusercontent.com/23585856/60352608-683c6780-9985-11e9-9a8e-bb69b318e875.png)